South Asia·Nepal·Updated May 3, 2026

 What scams target tourists in Pokhara?

-The most frequently reported tourist scams in Pokhara are Unauthorized Trekking Operator Scam, Fake Trekking Permit Sellers, Fake Paragliding Certification Display, with 3 classified as high severity.
+The most frequently reported tourist scams in Pokhara are Unauthorized Trekking Operator Scam, Himalayan Fake Rescue and Insurance Fraud Ring, Taxi No-Meter Overcharging, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New Delhi and Jaipur.
+Similar patterns are also documented in Kandy and Kochi.

 Are taxis safe in Pokhara?